w3c/wcag/11ty/README.md

 ## Other points of interest

-- The main configuration can be found in top-level `.eleventy.ts`
+- The main configuration can be found in top-level `eleventy.config.ts`
 - Build commands are defined in top-level `package.json` under `scripts`, and can be run via `npm run <name>`
 - If you see files named `*.11tydata.js`, these contribute data to the Eleventy build